About Professional Headshots

 We’ve got you covered!
 Most portrait photographers are unfortunately guilty of creating a cringe-y environment for their clients.
 They force you into awkward poses and don’t truly understand what clients are looking for from their session.
 Either that, or they rush you through the session.

 At HeadShots Inc, we strive to create a fun & stress-free environment for every client.
 At our studio, we play upbeat music and constantly get feedback from the client so that we can work towards an amazing headshot that you’ll be proud to show online.

 How Much Do Professional Headshots Cost?

-Professional headshots cost between $65 and $750 depending on geography, package, and provider.
-The bottom end of this range is going to produce some truly terrible photos.
+Professional headshots can cost anywhere between $89 and $1500 depending on geography, package, and provider.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.